pubnub/unity/README.md

 #### To run the unit tests, in addition to the above, you need to
 1. Import UnityTestTools package (this is already present in the Pubnub client code under the path Assets/UnityTestTools) into your Assets. (https://www.assetstore.unity3d.com/#/content/13802)
+2. The unit tests won't run on Unity 4.x as the latest UnitTestTools throw compile errors on it.

 #### Running the Demo App on Mac, Linux and Android

 ####Common Steps:

 1. Open up the Unity Project
-2. Ensure "PubnubExample" is added as component to Main Camera.
+2. Ensure [PubnubExample.cs](Assets/PubnubExample.cs) is added as component to Main Camera.
 3. Goto File menu -> Build Settings.

 ##### Mac / PC /Linux